Jerthade/cryptonote/README.md

 cmake ../src

-**1. Build the binaries with blank genesis tx hex** (src/CryptoNoteConfig.h)
+With 1gb RAM server, swapfile was increased to 8gb to build without out of memory errors **1.
+Build the binaries with blank genesis tx hex** (src/CryptoNoteConfig.h)

 You should leave `const char GENESIS_COINBASE_TX_HEX[]` blank and compile the binaries without it.